-Since its inception, the program has provided almost $5 million towards the preservation of over 550 historic community buildings.
+Since its inception, the program has provided over $6 million to support over 625 historic community building preservation projects.
 Grants have been used to revitalize buildings such as town halls, museums, theaters, libraries, recreation centers, and other municipal buildings.
-If your municipality or non-profit organization owns a historic property, you may be eligible for a Historic Preservation Grant to assist with the cost of repairs, maintenance, and accessibility improvements.
+If your municipality or non-profit organization owns a historic property, you may be eligible for a Historic Preservation Grant to assist with the cost of capital projects to repair and restore historic building features.

 Historic Preservation Grants Interactive Map